ismaelcardosojr/beecrowd-solutions/README.md

 * 👤 Profile: www.beecrowd.com.br/judge/en/profile/698004
 * 🏆 Goal: **428/1000 solved exercises**

-I'd like to point out that here my solutions...
+I'd like to point out that my solutions...

 * Are divided by category > difficulty
 * Go from level 4 upwards